parvusui/parvus-ui/README.md

 The origin of this is seeing how big component libraries had become.
 They had loads of really great features and they looked great, but they were huge and this made me sad.
 So I set about to create something with loads of useful features, without going overboard, but in a really small footprint.

-Current Parvus has:
+Features:
 - Over 15 component types that are often found in every app (buttons, cards, links, breadcrumbs, modals...).
-- A theme provider.
-- A styleguide to view all the components.
+- Theme provider with contaxt API polyfill for Preact and React 15.
+- `Styles` and `className` props to customise every component
-- A dev component with all the components imported to play around with.
+- A dev component and styleguide to view and try out every component.
+- 5 KB.

 ## Installation

 ```
-$ npm i parvus-ui
+$ npm install parvus-ui --save
 ```

 ## Usage

 ### Theming
-The context api is used for theming and we even have a polyfill for preact and older versions of react.
+The context api is used for theming and we even have included a polyfill for preact and older versions of react.

 To get started on theming just add the provider to your entry or app js file and provide it with the theme like below: